MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-02-episode-47-the-best-of-2008-mix-part-1-the-house-mix.md

 Happy new year to all of the DJ Cruze podcast listeners!

-It's that time of the year when I give you the &"Best Of&#8230;" mix for the year that has just gone and apologies that it's a day late.
+It's that time of the year when I give you the &"Best Of..." mix for the year that has just gone and apologies that it's a day late.
 The main reason for this has been trying to choose all of the fantastic tunes to put into the mix.
 It took me about 4 hours of listening to the great house tracks from 2008 to whittle it down to around 60 tracks which I wanted to use.
 There's obviously no way I can get these into a 1 hour house mix so I have decided to do two &"Best Of 2008&#8243; house music mixes.
 This one is the first and it features the best house tracks from 2008 into one CD-length mix with no talking.
 Hopefully I've chosen some of the tracks you love too!

 ### Best Of 2008 Mix – The House Mix Tracklisting